 Where are you teaching the course?

 I teach in various locations across Canada.
-Please visit the ‘Course Dates’ for all the locations offered this year, then the matching ‘Course Locations’ section under the chiropractic heading.
+Please visit the ‘Course Dates’ for all the locations offered this year, then the matching ‘Course Locations’ section under the Vertebral Realignment heading

 Do I receive a certificate?

 Yes, after completing this course, you will receive a certificate of attendance for equine vertebral realignment and joint play.

 Several years ago, I took a course specifically in equine vertebral realignment and joint play taught by Daniel Kamen DCM (Daniel is both a human and animal chiropractor).

 I have been a practicing human registered massage therapist with 2200 hours of initial training, along with a host of additional courses taken along the way for 17 years, and as such, have intimate knowledge of how muscles and bones work together to yield movement.
 Equine anatomy (from a bone/muscle relationship) is similar –muscles which are attached to bones contract and as a result, bones move.

 I am a firm believer in continuing education, and I hold a certificate with distinction from the University of Guelph in Equine Health Sciences.